Temmarie/Shooter-game/README.md

 ## Acknowledgements
 - Special thanks to [Microverse](https://www.microverse.
-- I also want to thank my wonderful friend who helped me quite a lot with this project.
+- I also want to thank my wonderful friend who helped me quite a lot with this project...

 <!-- MARKDOWN LINKS & IMAGES -->